-Whenever an worker is injured on a boat, barge or other vessel on an Illinois waterway is cause for concern.
+Whenever a worker is injured on a boat, barge or other vessel on an Illinois waterway is cause for concern.
 Maritime workers often bear the brunt of the negligent decisions made by employers or contractors who cut corners on safety practices for the purpose of making more money.
 Below, we have compiled some published settlements and verdicts related to these type of cases.
 If you or a family member suffered a maritime-related injury, we invite you to discuss your case without any cost or obligation.
-As with all of our work-related and personal injury cases, we handle the matter on a contingency fee basis where there is only a fee charged when there is a financial recovery for you.
+As with all of our work-related and personal injury cases, we handle Jones Act cases on a contingency fee basis where there is only a fee charged when there is a financial recovery for you.

 Amount: $600,000 SETTLEMENT